 The St. John’s library houses more than 12,000 books, aimed at all ages and interests.
 We subscribe to several magazines and databases, and are currently building our eBook collection.
 The library itself has separate areas for instruction, study and relaxation reading.
 Lower School’s scheduled checkout day is Thursday, and its book return day is Wednesday.
 Middle School students may check out before or after school, during class library time (when applicable), with a pass from a teacher, or during advisory.

 While maintaining a physical print collection is very important to our school, we have also added, and are still adding, many eBooks to our collection.
 Right now, we have two eBook providers, Follett Shelf and OverDrive.
 If you’d like to access our eBooks with your iPad, please download the Follett Enlight K-12 and OverDrive Media Console apps.
 On the web, the books can be accessed through Follett Shelf or OverDrive.

 User names and passwords for all databases and eBook collections can either be found on your RenWeb page or can be obtained from the librarian.

 Each year, St. John’s welcomes a visiting author, alternating between Lower School and Middle School student interests.
 Authors engage the children in activities, role-playing and workshops.
-Previous visitors include Neal Shusterman, author of the Everlost and Unwind trilogies, Caldecott-honor illustrator Janet Stevens and Susan Stevens Crummel, two-time Newbery-honor winner Gary D. Schmidt, award-winning artist and author Tedd Arnold, and multiple award-winner Steven Kellogg.
+Previous visitors have included Neal Shusterman, author of the Everlost and Unwind trilogies, Caldecott-honor illustrator Janet Stevens and Susan Stevens Crummel, two-time Newbery-honor winner Gary D. Schmidt, award-winning artist and author Tedd Arnold, and multiple award-winner Steven Kellogg.